Type of Legal System

 Applications for guidance in relation to merger notifications are made by completing and filing a form known as "Form 1" with the CCM.
 Form 1 requires detailed information on the merger situation to be submitted to the CCM and this includes:

 Prior to the lodging of the merger notification with the CCM, parties are encouraged to carry out pre-notification consultations with the CCM, as the latter may refuse to accept an application if it is incomplete, not accompanied by the relevant supporting documents, not substantially in the prescribed form or not in compliance with the Act.
 Pre-notification consultations with the CCM are usually carried out promptly, subject to the availability of the parties, and do not affect the timeframe for the assessment of the merger notification once it is submitted to the CCM.

-Under the Act, “Agreement’” means “any form of agreement, whether or not legally enforceable, between enterprises that are implemented or intended to be implemented in Mauritius or in a part of Mauritius, and includes an oral agreement, a decision by an association of enterprises, and any concerted practice”.
+Under the Act, “Agreement” means “any form of agreement, whether or not legally enforceable, between enterprises which is implemented or intended to be implemented in Mauritius or in a part of Mauritius, and includes an oral agreement, a decision by an association of enterprises, and any concerted practice”.
 Concerted practice is also defined in the Act as a “practice involving contacts or communications between competitors falling short of an actual agreement, but which nonetheless restricts competition between them”.

 The Act regulates various forms of agreements and practices, and prohibits collusive agreements and practices that have the object or effect of preventing, restricting or distorting competition.
 This includes restrictive practices such as horizontal agreements, non-collusive horizontal agreements, bid rigging, vertical agreements involving resale price maintenance and other vertical agreements.